 Surgical Mole Removal

 Moles, sometimes referred to as beauty marks, can be a cosmetic asset.
 For some, however, moles are undesirable and may indicate an increased risk for melanoma, a type of skin cancer.
-Removing unwanted moles requires a talented surgeon who can create natural-looking results while looking out for your skin health.
+Removing unwanted moles requires a talented surgeon who can address any aesthetic concerns while also looking out for your skin health.

 Dr. Jennifer Harrington is more than just a board-certified plastic surgeon.
 She’s also highly skilled and experienced with reconstructive surgery, including the removal of moles.
-While many dermatologists offer surgical mole removal, Dr. Harrington combines her aesthetic sensitivity with her medical background in treating skin cancer and reconstructing wounds to ensure the best possible outcome.
+While many dermatologists offer surgical mole removal, Dr. Harrington combines her aesthetic sensitivity with her medical background in treating skin cancer and reconstructing wounds.

-Harrington + Associates Plastic Surgery has helped women and men from the Twin Cities and beyond achieve the look they want with surgical mole removal.
+Harrington + Associates Plastic Surgery has helped women and men from the Twin Cities and beyond with surgical mole removal.
 Contact us online or call our Plymouth office today at 651-290-7600 for more information about mole removal surgery, including pricing.

 Who Is a Good Candidate for Surgical Mole Removal?